SWI-Prolog/packages-jpl/docs/DevelopingJPL.md

 Both the Java and Prolog sources will make use of the C JNI code.

-## Setting up SWI-Prolog for JPL for development
+## Setting up SWIPL & JPL for development

 The second thing to understand is that JPL is just a package on the overall SWI Prolog system.
 So, to compile the whole JPL, one needs to core SWI system as the JPL C component (`libswipl.so`) links against the core SWI library (e.g., `libswipl.so`):